proteusx/etcat/README.rst

 TODO
 ++++

-* Print the overlay name rather than "OVERLAY" if the ebuild is from an overlay.
+* if the ebuild is from an overlay, print the overlay name rather than "OVERLAY".